lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

     The plot settings pop-up window.

 At this point, additional cuts can be applied to the table data being plotted.
-In the figure below, the g-band flux is limited to > 100 (via the constraint entered in the header of the column "g_calibFlux"), and this imposes a sharp cutoff in the y-axis values at
+In the figure below, the g-band flux is limited to > 100 (via the constraint entered in the header of the column "g_calibFlux").
-26.4 mag.
+This imposes a sharp cutoff in the y-axis values at 26.4 mag.
-Convert the plot to "Tables Coverage Charts" using the "hamburger" menu at upper left and select only the "Active Chart" tab.
+The windows which are displayed can be adjusted by using the "hamburger" menu at upper left.
 Click on any row in the table on the left, and notice how the corresponding plot point for the selected row in the table is differently colored, and that hovering the mouse over the plotted data will show the x- and y-values in a pop-up window.